-- 103. Loss of standing crops: Crop compensation cost for the use of agricultural land for OHT is calculated considering market value of a given variety of crop (e.g. a kg), average seasonal production of the cultivated land and the number of seasons lost to the farmer as per ARIPA 2017.
+- 95. Loss of standing crops: Crop compensation cost for the use of agricultural land for OHT is calculated considering market value of a given variety of crop (e.g. a kg), average seasonal production of the cultivated land and the number of seasons lost to the farmer as per ARIPA 2017.
 Crop compensation will be shared by the owner and sharecroppers/lessees proportionately.
-BREB will give an adequate notice period and allow the farmers to harvest their crops before starting the construction works. - 104.
+BREB will give an adequate notice period and allow the farmers to harvest their crops before starting the construction works. - 96.
 Loss of land in tower footing area: Government rate of land was collected from local land offices for calculating agricultural land compensation cost.
 As per Act 2017, 200% premium is added with the government rate for calculating replacement value of land.
-The PVAC will calculate the market price of land, if the market price of land is higher than the government replacement value; the landowners will be entitled for the market price of land for the permanent loss of land in the tower footing area as per AIIB policy. - 105.
-Loss of standing trees: Rate of different species of trees is collected from a recently completed Resettlement Plan for "Modernization and Capacity Enhancement Project of BREB Network (Khulna Division)" as well as based on their age, productivity, and lost income during the life cycle of the trees etc. - 106.
+The PVAC will calculate the market price of land, if the market price of land is higher than the government replacement value; the landowners will be entitled for the market price of land for the permanent loss of land in the tower footing area as per AIIB policy. - 97.
 Income loss: Permanent and temporary business shops in the markets/business centers adjacent to the substations site are considered for compensation payment.
 The permanent structures are classified as mega and medium shops.
 The mega, medium and temporary small shops are defined in terms of their daily profit margin and type of structures.
-Mega shops refer to those shops that earn 4000 BDT or more than that per day as their profit, medium shops that earn 1500-4000 BDT/day as their profit, and lastly the small shops that earn less than BDT 1500/day. - 107.
-Fishpond: In the case of fishponds, criteria could be the volume of fish stock, and market value of the estimated fish production. - 108.
-The entitlement matrix (see Table VI-1) presents the types of losses in connection with this Project and the corresponding nature and scope of entitlements in accordance with the government and AIIB policies as well as the provisions included for compensation align with the best practices adopted by the development projects in Bangladesh whenever there is a vacuum in the country's legal framework.
+Mega shops refer to those shops that earn 4000 BDT or more than that per day as their profit, medium shops that earn 1500-4000 BDT/day as their profit, and lastly the small shops that earn less than BDT 1500/day. - 98.
+The entitlement matrix (see Table VI-1) presents the types of losses in connection with this Project and the corresponding nature and scope of entitlements in accordance with the government and AIIB policies as well as the provisions included for compensation align with the best practices adopted by the development projects in Bangladesh whenever there is a vacuum in the country's legal framework. - 99.
+Fishpond: In the case of fishponds, criteria could be the volume of fish stock, and market value of the estimated fish production.